 Negotiate with the Creditor.
 Some creditors may be willing to allow you to skip a payment or make a payment late.
 If you get an agreement, confirm it in writing.
 Make sure the agreement is one that you can comply with.
 For example, if the creditor allows you to make a payment ten days late, make sure before you agree to this that you really can make the payment then.

 Curing a Default.
-The following states give consumers a right to cure—a second chance to make up late car payments before repossession: California, Colorado, Connecticut, the District of Columbia, Iowa, Kansas, Maine, Massachusetts, Missouri, Nebraska, New Hampshire, Puerto Rico, Rhode Island, South Carolina, South Dakota, Virginia, West Virginia, and Wisconsin.
+The following states give consumers a right to cure—a second chance to make up late car payments before repossession: California (only for manufactured homes, truck campers, and floating homes, but not cars), Colorado, Connecticut, the District of Columbia, Iowa, Kansas, Maine, Massachusetts, Missouri, Nebraska, New Hampshire, Puerto Rico, Rhode Island, South Carolina, South Dakota, Virginia, West Virginia, and Wisconsin.
 Pay attention to the notice you will get telling you how many days you have to pay the amount past due to avoid repossession.
 Rights to cure auto leases are available in Connecticut, the District of Columbia, Illinois, Iowa, Kansas, Maine, New Hampshire, New Jersey, New York, Rhode Island, West Virginia, and Wisconsin.

 Sell the Car.
 If you cannot afford your car loan payments, insurance, and maintenance costs, you are generally better off selling the car than having it repossessed.
 Selling the car yourself before it is repossessed will bring in a much higher price than a repossession sale would, you will not have to pay the creditor for the creditor’s repossession, storage, and sales expenses, and you can obtain a larger rebate on any service contract, automobile insurance, or credit insurance that you cancel along with the sale.
 Your credit rating will also be higher than if the car is repossessed.